 Ageing out:

-Healthcare providers and/or the NCSR should inform participants at the end of the screening round in which they have turned 71 years of age that they are no longer eligible for the program.
+Healthcare providers and/or the NCSR should inform participants after they have turned 71 years of age that they are no longer eligible for the program.
 Upon exit, the participant's healthcare provider should discuss broader options.

 Re-entry: